oschultes/gwach_data_resources/randomization.md

 ```

 We repeat the procedure using a different set.seed for the production
-randomization model, then export both tables as .csv files.
+randomization model, then export both tables as .csv files for uploading
+to REDCap.

 ``` r
 ### production randomization model (participant randomization)